 With most travel being booked online you have the ability at your own fingertips to see how expensive a trip will be by either planning way in advance or checking out last minute sites for deals that are available in the near future.
 Sometimes these are reduced by 70% meaning you can get the most for your money and still go ahead with your beach/hiking/city break plans.

 While this means you’ll have less time to arrange visas and pack your things for the adventure, it will also mean you’ll have more time to gather your funds together so this option is definitely worth trying, especially if your dates are flexible.

 5. It’s Not Impossible

 Okay, so you are awful at budgeting, hate to cook and the idea of planning a last minute trip puts you into a state of slight hyperventilation.
-Sit down with a paper bag in hand and think about how much you really want this, if you didn’t go out and experience all those lands on your list how would you feel in 5 or 10 years.
+Sit down with a paper bag in hand and think about how much you really want this, if you didn’t go out and experience all those lands on your list how would you feel in five or ten years.